-City means the City of Alexandria acting through its city manager or the city manager'sdesignee.
+City means the City of Alexandria acting through its city manager or the city manager's designee.

-15 Collective Bargaining means to perform the mutual obligation of the city, by its

-16 representatives, and the exclusive bargaining representative of employees in an and conditions of employment, including procedures to resolve employee grievances, but excluding discipline, with the good faith intention of reaching an agreement of no shorter duration than three (3) years and remaining in effect until superseded by a new agreement.
+Collective Bargaining means to perform the mutual obligation of the city, by its representatives, and the exclusive bargaining representative of employees in an appropriate bargaining unit to meet and negotiate in good faith at reasonable times and places regarding wages and benefits (as the term benefits is defined herein), hours, and other terms and conditions of employment, including procedures to resolve employee grievances, but excluding discipline, with the good faith intention of reaching an agreement of no shorter duration than three (3) years and remaining in effect for no longer than six months following expiration, unless and until superseded earlier by a new agreement.
+Any agreement reached by collective bargaining shall be subject to appropriation of funds by the city council.